 Licensure by the Michigan Board of Cosmetology is required for employment as a manicurist in the State of Michigan.
+Dorsey

-Dorsey College has determined that its manicuring program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
-No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.
+College has determined that its manicuring program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
+No educational determinations have been made for any other state, district or US territory in regard to licensure requirements.
 Student is aware of that good moral character is required for licensure, and therefore gainful employment, in the State of Michigan.

-The total cost of the manicuring program is \$5,400, comprised of \$4,800 for tuition and \$600 for textbook(s), an electronic device, a manicuring kit, and supply fees.
-Dorsey College will pay the cost one time for manicuring program graduates to challenge the State of Michigan licensing examination, contingent upon the graduate meeting Dorsey College exam preparation requirements.
+The total cost of the manicuring program is \$5,400, comprised of \$4,800 for tuition and \$600 for e-textbooks, textbook(s), an electronic device, and a manicuring kit.
+One complimentary "scrub set" uniform will be provided to students enrolled in the esthetician program.